 Suppose $M$ is $K\ttimes I \cong S\ttimes S^1$ where $S$ is the M\"obius band.
-If the essential annulus $F$ is horizontal it covers the M\"obius band, so as it has two boundary components it is a degree two cover and separates $M$ into two copies of $S\ttimes I$ (where it is the horizontal boundary of this bundle), which is the solid torus.
-As in the $T^2 \times I$ case, we can efficiently certify that this fundamental surface separates $M$ into two solid tori.
-We can use the normal curve vectors for the boundary of $F$ and the boundaries of the meridian discs to verify with Corollary~\ref{corr:intersectionnumberpolynomialtime} that these curves have algebraic intersection number $\pm 2$.
+If the essential annulus $F$ is horizontal then it covers the M\"obius band, so as it has two boundary components it is a degree two cover and separates $M$ into two copies of $S\ttimes I$ (where it is the horizontal boundary of this bundle), which is the solid torus.
+As in the $T^2 \times I$ case, we can check (using the certificate) that this fundamental surface separates $M$ into two solid tori.
+We can use the normal curve vectors for the boundary of $F$ and the boundaries of the meridian discs to verify with Lemma~\ref{lemma:intersectionnumberpolynomialtime} that these curves have algebraic intersection number $\pm 2$.
 Up to choice of coordinates there is only one curve on the boundary of the solid torus that intersects a meridian disc twice, so this is enough to certify that $\mathcal{T}$ is a triangulation of $K\ttimes I$.

 If $F$ is vertical, it sits over a spanning arc in the M\"obius band and cuts $M$ into a single solid torus.
 As in the $T^2\times I$ case, certify that $M\backslash\backslash F$ is a solid torus, and produce a normal vector for a meridian curve.
 Compute the algebraic intersection numbers of the boundary of the two copies of $F$ with this meridian curve.
 We find that they are $\pm 1$ and by the same homology computation as in the $T^2\times I$ case we can certify that $M$ is $K\ttimes I$.